-For churches and communities in the Global South to flourish spiritually, children need direct access to God’s Word.
+For churches and communities in the Global South to flourish spiritually, Christians need direct access to God’s Word.

 We invite you to partner with us in our ongoing effort to distribute one million ESV Bibles around the world.
-Our focus in Phase 2 is to freely distribute Bibles to children and families throughout the Global South, especially on the continent of Africa.
-By partnering with the Rafiki Foundation, Awana International, and other organizations serving in the Global South, our goal is to provide the Word of God to 100,000 children who may otherwise not have access to their own Bibles.
-To resource Phase 2 of this initiative, our goal is to raise $500,000 by June 30, 2023.
+These Bibles are being freely provided to Christians in places of great need and strategically subsidized in other locations where the need is just as great but the current priority is building sustainable, long-term Bible distribution models.
+By partnering with churches, ministry networks, and other organizations in the Global South, our goal is to provide the Word of God to one million Christians who would otherwise not have access to their own Bibles.